charrymaks/zero_day/README.md

-for the first time i am not using sandbox
+My first project not using sandboxes